anthemion-org/ogle-web/README.md

 The function `uAcct`, the array index `ajAcct`, and the returned object `oAcct` all reference the same business concern, yet the names do not conflict.
 In fact, their commonality is _emphasized_, rather than hidden, making it easier to spot conceptual mismatches.

-Continuing that theme: within the root, the noun or verb that defines the concept most basically is listed _first_, making it easier to see what a given identifier represents.
+To maintain that emphasis, the noun or verb that defines the concept most basically is listed _first_ within the root, making it easier to see what a given identifier represents.
 Modifiers follow in _decreasing order of importance_.
 This ensures that the most important words remain visible.
 In the following example, the fact that we accidentally copied a credit card number (rather than the hash of that number) should draw immediate attention:

 ```
 const oHashNumCardDef = aNumCardUser;